We honor those members of the Bristol Police Department who have made the ultimate sacrifice. Each has honored their commitment to serve and protect.

 End of Watch: January 16, 1930

 Officer James McNamee died in the line of duty on January 16, 1930.
 He was the first Bristol Police Officer killed while performing his duty.
 He was shot at the Ebb Filling Station located at the corner of Stafford Ave and Washington St while attempting to apprehend three car thieves.
 The building later became Ivy's Liquor Store which stood for many years until demolished in 2001 to allow for straightening of the intersection.
-For additional information, click the edition of the Bristol Press newspaper dated January 17, 1930.
+For additional information on the arrest and conviction of the suspect, click the Bristol Press newspaper accounts listed below.
+January 17, 1930 March 21, 1930

 Officer James Burns